work-in-progress/ruby-nodester/README.md

 == Copyright

-Copyright (c) 2011 Martin Wawrusch, inc. See LICENSE for further details.
+Copyright (c) 2011 Martin Wawrusch.
+See LICENSE for further details.